Tongue Thrust Treatment

 Experienced Buffalo Orthodontists Providing Tongue Thrust Treatment Throughout Western New York

 When evaluating a patient and identifying their orthodontic needs, we can often recognize that the patient has a poorly functioning tongue.
 What does that mean to us?
-A poorly functioning tongue can have a great impact on whether or not we will be able to treat this patient efficiently – and whether we will have stability afterwards.
+A poorly functioning tongue can greatly impact whether or not we will be able to treat this patient efficiently – and whether we will have stability afterward.

 Tongue Thrust Treatment for Swallowing Problems

 A properly functioning tongue rests against the roof of the mouth during breathing and swallowing and is placed behind the upper front teeth during the swallowing pattern.
 We often see patients who come into the office with what is described as a tongue thrust, meaning that the patient protrudes the tongue between their anterior teeth or brings it forward against their front teeth during the swallow.

 Other patients may have what’s called a lateral tongue thrust.
 When that type of patient swallows, the tongue is placed between their posterior teeth and stabilizes them during the swallowing pattern.

 Correcting the Issue